 While clozapine can provide great benefits, it can rarely cause serious, possibly fatal side effects.
 For this reason, clozapine is used when other treatments have not worked or you cannot take them.

-For patients to receive this medication, all doctors, pharmacists, and patients must agree to, understand, and carefully follow the requirements of a patient registry program, developed by the U.S. Food and Drug Administration.
+For patients to receive this medication, all doctors, pharmacists, and patients must agree to, understand, and carefully follow the requirements of the Clozapine REMS Program.
 These requirements apply in the United States.
 If you live in Canada or any other country, consult your doctor and pharmacist for your country's regulations.

 Clozapine can also cause seizures, especially in higher doses.
 Let your doctor or pharmacist know if you have ever had seizures.
 While taking this medication, avoid driving or other activities during which a sudden loss of consciousness could be dangerous (e.g., operating heavy machinery, swimming).

 There may be a slightly increased risk of serious, possibly fatal side effects (such as stroke, heart failure, fast/irregular heartbeat, pneumonia) when this medication is used by older adults with dementia.
 This medication is not approved for the treatment of dementia-related behavior problems.
-Discuss the risks and benefits of this medication, as well as other effective and possibly safer treatments for dementia-related behavior problems, with the doctor.Who should not take clozapine?
+Discuss the risks and benefits of this medication, as well as other effective and possibly safer treatments for dementia-related behavior problems, with the doctor.

-Clozapine decreases hallucinations and helps prevent suicide in people who are likely to try to harm themselves.
+See also Warning section.This medication is used to treat certain mental/mood disorders (schizophrenia, schizoaffective disorders).
+Clozapine is a psychiatric medication (anti-psychotic type) that works by helping to restore the balance of certain natural substances (neurotransmitters) in the brain.Clozapine decreases hallucinations and helps prevent suicide in people who are likely to try to harm themselves.
 It helps you to think more clearly and positively about yourself, feel less nervous, and take part in everyday life.

 Take this medication by mouth with or without food, as directed by your doctor.
 If you are taking the tablets that dissolve in the mouth, carefully remove each tablet from the blister pack immediately before taking your dose.
 Allow the tablets to dissolve on your tongue and swallow.
 You do not need to take the dissolving tablets with water.
 Discard any dissolving tablets that have been previously exposed to air due to opened/damaged packaging.
 Do not save them for your next dose.

 It is important to begin taking this drug at a low dose, increasing your dose slowly, to lessen side effects such as dizziness, drowsiness and seizures.
 Follow your doctor's instructions exactly.
 Your dosage is based on your medical condition and response to therapy.
 Since clozapine can cause a decrease in white blood cells, you will need to get blood tests done regularly as directed.
 Be sure to keep all appointments for these laboratory tests.
+(See also Notes section.)

 If you miss your doses for longer than a day or two, consult your doctor for a new schedule to get back to the dose you were on (see Missed Dose section).
 Use this medication regularly in order to get the most benefit from it.
 To help you remember, use it at the same time(s) each day.

 Do not stop taking clozapine without consulting your doctor.
 Some conditions may become worse when the drug is suddenly stopped.
 Also, you may experience symptoms such as severe sweating, headache, nausea, vomiting, and diarrhea.
 To prevent these symptoms while you are stopping treatment with this drug, your doctor may reduce your dose gradually.
 Consult your doctor or pharmacist for more details.
-Report any new or worsening symptoms immediately.
+Report any new or worsening symptoms right away.